aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/customize-the-ribbon/_index.md

 {{% alert color="primary" %}}

-Microsoft Office replaced menus and toolbars with a Ribbon at the top of the application window since office 2007.
+Microsoft Office has replaced menus and toolbars with a Ribbon at the top of the application window since Office 2007.
 The Ribbon is customizable.
 Aspose.Cells allows you to

-- Keep Ribbon XML without parsing it,
+- Keep the Ribbon XML without parsing it,
 - Read and write Ribbon XML without parsing it,
 - Get and set Ribbon XML data.